 - Laser rejuvenation and resurfacing

 On the other hand, medical dermatology is medically necessary and thus considered by the healthcare industry and insurance companies to be different from cosmetic dermatology, as it is geared toward fixing a health problem or injury.
 It’s medically necessary, and usually therefore covered by insurance.
 It’s recommended that everyone see a medical dermatologist once a year to check for skin cancer, precancerous skin lesions, and more.

 Common Medical Dermatology Treatments

+When it comes to cosmetic vs medical dermatology, the biggest difference is the conditions they're able to treat.
 Medical dermatologists can treat a wide array of conditions and diseases affecting the skin, including:

 If you have acne, a medical dermatologist can diagnose you by looking at your breakouts.
 During your appointment, a dermatologist will note what types of acne you have, where the breakouts are located, your age, and other factors in order to develop the best treatment plan customized for your skin.

 Skin cancer is an abnormal growth of skin cells, which is usually caused by the sun’s harmful rays.
 The type of skin cancer a person gets is determined by where the cancer begins.
 If the cancer begins in skin cells called basal cells, the person has basal cell skin cancer.
 When cells that give our skin its color become cancerous, melanoma develops.
 The most common type of skin cancer, basal cell carcinoma can show up on the skin in many ways.
 A type of skin cancer, melanoma is often called the “most serious skin cancer” because it can spread from the skin to other parts of the body.